Degenerator (MEME) Price Tops $32.63

-Degenerator (CURRENCY:MEME) traded flat against the dollar during the 1-day period ending at 17:00 PM Eastern on February 28th.
-In the last week, Degenerator has traded flat against the dollar.
-Degenerator has a market capitalization of $913,535.72 and approximately $120,479.00 worth of Degenerator was traded on exchanges in the last 24 hours.
-One Degenerator coin can now be purchased for about $32.63 or 0.00275990 BTC on popular exchanges.
+Degenerator (CURRENCY:MEME) traded flat against the US dollar during the 24 hour period ending at 16:00 PM E.T. on March 1st.
+During the last seven days, Degenerator has traded flat against the US dollar.
+Degenerator has a market capitalization of $913,535.72 and approximately $120,479.00 worth of Degenerator was traded on exchanges in the last day.
+One Degenerator coin can now be bought for approximately $32.63 or 0.00275990 BTC on major cryptocurrency exchanges.

 - Meme (MEME) traded flat against the dollar and now trades at $409.51 or 0.00754320 BTC.